dwkim78/upsilon/README.md

 ## 2. Installation

-[WARNING: UPSILoN is under alpha-test phase now.
+[WARNING: UPSILoN is under the beta-test phase now.
 Thus be careful to use it and if you find any bug, please contact with me.
 In addition ```pip``` installation is not supported yet.]